wp-plugins/comic-easel/readme.txt

 == Upgrade Notice ==
 = 1.0.9 =
-You shouldn't have any issues when upgrading to 1.0.9
+You should go to settings -> permalinks and click save again.